JamesGriffin/Path-Tracer/README.md

  - Diffuse, specular, and emission material types

 ## Compiling and Running
-Only tested on Linux.
 Requires cmake and OpenMP for multithreading.

 Compile:
 ```